The best free writing apps help you focus on your writing - wherever you are, and wherever inspiration strikes.

 Read our full WriteMonkey review.

-Writer, the open-source word processor software, serves almost all general writing needs.
+Writer, the open-source, free writing software, serves almost all general writing needs.

 LibreOffice is a near-perfect example of free office software - a familiar, feature-rich take on the office suite.
 What the veteran software package lacks in Microsoft polish (its interface is undeniably old-fashioned, for starters), it makes up for in its price-point: free.
 For that, you get access to six tools: Calc, Impress, Draw, Base, Math, and Writer.